Chef

 What's the approximate markup on food vs. beverages in your restaurant?
 And what proportion of a restaurant's overall revenues come from each?

-Asked by TaylorK almost 12 years ago
+Asked by TaylorK over 12 years ago

 Hi Taylor, In the restaurant I worked, we did food cost times 4.
 I'm not sure what they did on the bar side; industry standard seems to be about 5 times the cost.
 The owners of the restaurant/bar I worked at must've done something wrong because we made more money on the food side than on the bar side, which is not normal.
 It was almost a 50-50 split with the food edging the alcohol out by a percentage or two.
 I've heard that many places want to make about 70% of profit off the alcohol.